About Julia

 Meet Penny!

-This is a picture of me a while ago with Oscar, also known as Mr Grey.
+This is a picture of me – a while ago! – with Oscar, also known as Mr Grey who inspired the series.

 What do you like?

-I love growing food and eating it!
+I love growing food and cooking and eating it!
 I especially like trying out new recipes.

 What did you like best as a child?

-But I could and did!
-I adored staying with my Grandma and being spoiled.
+I also adored staying with my Grandma, a brill cook, and being spoiled.

 What did you hate most?